DONATIONS FOR MOUNTAINTOP GROUPS

-The One Mountain Foundation accepts tax-deductible donations for the following Mountaintop groups:
+The One Mountain Foundation accepts tax-deductible donations for the following Mountaintop community groups:

 The Help Hotline is a community resource serving our Mountaintop region.
-In 2009, the Help Hotline assisted a total of 234 families, an increase of 23% over 2008.
+In 2010, the Help Hotline assisted a total of 207 families, an increase above the pre-recession number of 131 families in 207.
 Assistance was with food, rent, electric, clothing, and holiday dinners and presents, though the predominance of assistance was with food.
 The regional Mountaintop churches lend their support through the donation of non-perishable food and paper products.

-Tax-deductible donations can be made to the One Mountain Foundation.
+Tax-deductible donations can be made to the One Mountain Foundation; contributors should note that the donation is for the Help Hotline.
 100% of the donation will be passed to the Help Hotline.
-Please designate on your donation that the contribution is for the Help Hotline.

 .................................................................................................................